Unraveling the Key of Machine Learning-based Android Malware Detection: Learning-based Android Malware Detection

+To bridge this gap, we first present a systematic investigation of ML-based Android malware detection.
+We then design and release a general-purpose framework, \codename, together with a large-scale, realistic dataset (see Section~\ref{sec:framework}), enabling the most comprehensive and wide-ranging comparative analysis to date.
+Using this unified platform, we examine the current state of ML-based Android malware detection and highlight the key challenges and opportunities that shape this field.

-\jh{Rather than analyzing each approach individually, our methodology is to deconstruct the workflow of ML-based Android malware detection into three distinct phases: APK characterization (Sec.~\ref{sub:apk_characterization}), feature representation (Sec.~\ref{sub:apk_feature_encoding}), and machine learning modeling (Sec.~\ref{sub:ml_models}).
-Following this, we collate and summarize the key techniques employed in each phase by investigating existing approaches, thereby offering a thorough overview of how ML models are applied in Android malware detection.}
+In this section, we demonstrate the empirical analysis about how existing detectors represent and incorporate features for Android malware detection.
+Rather than analyzing each approach individually, our methodology is to deconstruct and unify the workflow of ML-based Android malware detection.
+We identify three common phases: APK characterization (Section~\ref{sub:apk_characterization}), feature representation (Section~\ref{sub:apk_feature_encoding}), and ML modeling (Section~\ref{sub:ml_models}).
+Following this, we collate and summarize the key techniques employed in each phase by investigating existing approaches, offering a thorough overview of how ML models are applied in Android malware detection.